wmaben/devops-interview-questions/k8s/k8s.md

 ```

 **What Happens When etcd Goes Down:**

+The impact of an etcd outage is nuanced — the data plane continues operating independently, but the control plane is completely paralyzed.
+This is because kubelet and kube-proxy cache their last-known configuration locally and continue enforcing it.
+However, any operation that requires reading from or writing to cluster state (scheduling, scaling, config changes, API calls) will fail immediately.

 ```
 ✅ Running pods/containers → Continue running (kubelet manages locally)
 ✅ kube-proxy rules       → Continue working (iptables persists)